Sofia travel guide

 Car rental: Avis, Hertz, Budget, Europcar and Sixt have desks located in the arrivals hall.

-Airport Taxis: Taxis are available, and passengers are advised to use OK Supertrans taxis from outside the arrivals hall; their enquiries desk is located inside the arrivals hall.
-Note that a five to 10 percent tip is expected.
-Taxi drivers are happy to accept both US Dollars and Euros.
+Airport Taxis: Taxis are available, and passengers are advised to use OK Supertrans taxis from outside the arrivals hall; their enquiries desk is located inside the arrivals hall of both terminals.
 If no taxis are available, passengers can request one at the taxi desks located within the arrivals halls.

 Facilities: The airport is well equipped with banks, currency exchange, ATMs, restaurants, cafeterias and bars, duty-free shopping, a chemist, travel agency, tourist information desk and first aid facilities.
 There is also a business lounge with internet access, and a luggage-wrapping machine at departures.